-- If the 'Delay Startup until WWAN is Connected' checkbox is enabled, the Oxygen-3 Wireless Gateway won't start the internal Wi-Fi radio until a cellular (WWAN) connection has been established. - The Oxygen-3 Wireless Gateway's WLAN radio always operates in BGN mode, supporting a maximum theoretical throughput of 150 MB/s. - Both the 2.4GHz band and the 5GHz band are supported.
-(2.4GHz or 5GHz must be selected) - The Oxygen-3 Wireless Gateway's WLAN radio has been tested to support up to 40 clients simultaneously.
-However, Cypress recommends no more than 20 simultaneous clients for optimum performance.
+- If the 'Delay Startup until WWAN is

+Connected' checkbox is enabled, the Oxygen

+3 Wireless Gateway won't start the internal

+Wi-Fi radio until a cellular (WWAN) connection

+has been established.

+- The Oxygen 3 Wireless Gateway's WLAN radio always operates in BGN mode, supporting a maximum theoretical throughput of 150 MB/s.